kyratrades/kyratrades.github.io/docs/videos/musicals.md

 FORMAT
 : MP4 `720p` `59.5 MB` `3m 25s`

-COMMENTS
 : Will trade this out as the equivalent of one audio

 CAST
 : Andrea McArdle (Reno Sweeney), Josh Canfield (Billy Crocker), Ray DeMattis (Moonface Martin), Ian Knauer (Lord Evelyn Oakleigh), Sally Struthers (Mrs. Evangeline Harcourt), Mychal Phillips (Erma)

 NOTES
-: The cast perform \"Anything Goes\".
-The actual date is May 17th 2016.
+: \"Anything Goes\" only.
+It is usually labelled as either May 17 or 18.

 #### Anything Goes - Ogunquit Playhouse/Gateway Playhouse - July, 2016 (Highlights)
 {: .no_toc .d-inline-block }